Battle of Collecchio

-The Battle of Collecchio-Fornovo (26–29 April 1945) was a battle of the Second World War between the Brazilian Expeditionary Force (Força Expedicionária Brasileira – FEB), along with Italian partisans and units from the American 1st Armored and 92nd Infantry Divisions, against the Wehrmachts 148th Infantry Division, 90th Panzergrenadier Divisions and the fascist National Republican Army's 1st Bersaglieri "Italia" and the 4th Alpini "Monte Rosa" Divisions.
-The battle was fought around the town of Fornovo di Taro, about 8 mi to the southwest of Parma, Italy.
-The Allies defeated the Axis forces, which were attempting to break through to the north.
+The Battle of Collecchio-Fornovo (26–29 April 1945) was a battle of the Second World War fought between the Brazilian Expeditionary Force (Força Expedicionária Brasileira – FEB) and Italian partisans, with supporting armor attachments from the American 1st Armored and 92nd Infantry Divisions, against the retreating Axis forces of the Wehrmachts 148th Infantry Division, 90th Panzergrenadier Division, and the fascist National Republican Army's 1st Bersaglieri "Italia" and 4th Alpini "Monte Rosa" Divisions.
+The battle took place around the towns of Collecchio and Fornovo di Taro, approximately 13 km southwest of Parma, Italy.
+The Allied forces successfully enveloped and defeated the Axis troops attempting to break out to the north.

-On 28 April, the Brazilian 6th RCT followed up with an attack on Fornovo, with German General Otto Fretter-Pico surrendering the 148th Division, with almost 15,000 German and Fascist Italian troops at the morning of 29 April.
+On 28 April, the Brazilian 6th Regimental Combat Team launched a decisive attack on Fornovo di Taro.
+German General Otto Fretter-Pico surrendered the 148th Division, along with remnants of accompanying German and Fascist Italian formations comprising nearly 15,000 troops, on the morning of 29 April.

 Background of main forces

 1st Brazilian (Expeditionary) Infantry Division

 The Brazilian Expeditionary Division was commanded by General João Baptista Mascarenhas de Morais.

 The FEB arrived in Italy in the latter part of 1944, at a time when Allied troops were being transferred from Italy to take part in operations in southern France.

 On 16 July 1944, the 6th RCT reached Naples, the first of five contingents sent by Brazil.
 These troops were formed into a RCT under Brigadier General Euclides Zenóbio da Costa.
 With three U.S. tank companies as reinforcements, the 6th RCT moved to the front in September 1944, pursuing German units that were making a tactical retreat to the Gothic Line.

 In October–November 1944, the 6th RCT fought several engagements, but were unable to break through the Gothic line positions before the winter snows.
 The 1st and 11th RCT arrived in November, bringing the FEB up to division strength.
 At its peak, the Brazilian division had a total of 25,334 men in the 1st, 6th and 11th RCTs.
 Each RCT had three battalions of four companies.

 In February 1945, as part of the Battle of Mount Belvedere the Brazilians overcame the German defenders of the strong Monte Castello position.
 They then moved eastward, fighting at Roncovecchio, Seneveglio and Castelnuovo.
 The Brazilian division fought a tough four-day battle for Montese, which was taken on 16 April.
 Turning north, in the early morning of 21 April Brazilian forces conquered and occupied Zocca, an important rail terminal in the region, and by 22 April the FEB had broken into the Po Valley, pursuing the fleeing German forces.
 General Zenóbio da Costa took the vehicles from 10 of his 12 artillery batteries for use in infantry transport, creating a mobile force with 606 jeeps and 676 trucks of different types.
 On the morning of 26 April, Brazilian forces were consolidating the defenses of Parma, when they heard that German units were approaching from the south.